csswizardry/csswizardry.github.com/_posts/2017-02-12-base64-encoding-and-performance.md

 Oh yes, it can.

 Browsers are smart.
 Really smart.
-They make a lot of performance optimisations for us because—more often than not—they know better.
+They make a lot of performance optimisations for us because — more often than not — they know better.
 Let’s think about
 responsive:

 ```